Proving your identity

 What are acceptable secondary proof POI documents?

-- A Roads and Maritime-issued General or Young Adult Boat Licence that is current or not expired more than two years
+- A Transport for NSW issued General Boat Licence that is current or not expired more than two years

 - A current Medicare card, Pensioner Concession card, Department of Veteran's Affairs Entitlement card, or any other current entitlement card issued by the Commonwealth Government